DDM-Lab/pyibl/doc/index.rst

                         'retrieval_probability': 0.03104122318721878}],
        'blended': 0.1929694389365328}]]

-We could use this information to, for example, to write detailed log files of many iterations of our model while it runs over thousands of iterations.
+We could use this information, for example, to write detailed log files of many iterations of our model while it runs over thousands of iterations.